 The Department of Childhood Education offers programs leading to the Bachelor of Science in Education degree with teacher certification in early childhood education (Pre-K to grade 4) and middle level learning (grades 4 to 8).

-Certification in middle level learning (grades 4 to 8) can also be obtained through a postbaccalaureate certification-only program.
+Certification in grades Pre-K through 8 can also be obtained through a post-baccalaureate certification-only program.

 Students with undergraduate degrees in these fields are prepared to pursue advanced study in a variety of disciplines.
 The Career Services office provides assistance to students seeking positions locally and out-of-state.